InserirAquiNome/crypto/PGP.md

 I will use only vfat filesystem on USB memory sticks and SD cards.
 Because in linux, can't be executable files on vfat.

 The `fdisk -l` will list all my connected drives.
 The USB memory stick that I connected to store the keyring is on `/dev/sdf`.
 It's a 4GB memory stick and I need to create a vfat partition first with `fdisk /dev/sdf`.
 Then I will format the new vfat partition `mkfs.vfat /dev/sdf1`.
-To insure that the partition is really I will list all my drives again `fdisk -l`.
+To insure that the partition is really vfat, I will list all my drives again `fdisk -l`.
 Run `sync` before unplug the USB stick and connect the next media: USB stick or SD cards.
 ```
 # fdisk -l
 # fdisk /dev/sdf